 You get in touch by sending an email, filling in a contact or intake form attached to the service you want to book.
 At this stage, as the copywriter, I want to know:

 - the name of your company and industry you’re in

-- some rough details on the type of copy you want
+- some rough details about the type of copy you want

 - any deadlines influencing the project.

-- If there are lots of blanks about how we create the thing you want, I write up a sales proposal.
-This details two or three options about how we achieve what you want.
-Usually, each option is at different price point.
+- If there are lots of blanks about how we go about creating the thing you want, I write up a sales proposal.
+This details two or three options about how we achieve what you want (usually the options are at different price points).

-- We’re clear on what you want and budget/cost is sorted so I write up the Statement of Work (SoW) and send the first invoice.
+- If we’re clear on what you want and the budget/cost is sorted, I write up a Statement of Work (SoW) and send the first invoice.

-- who’s signing off on the work and who do I report to
+- who’s signing off on the work and who I report to

 - how your business started